NordicSemiconductor/Android-DFU-Library/documentation/README.md

 #### Eclipse

-1. Clone the project, or just the *DFULibrary* folder (using sparse-checkout) to a temporary location.
+1. Clone the project into DFULibrary folder to a temporary location.
 2. Create an empty *DFULibrary* project in Eclipse.
 Make it a library.
 3. Copy the content of *java* code folder to the *src*.
 4. Copy the content of the *res* folder to the *res* in your Eclipse project.